dirigiblelabs/curriculum-2017/VelislavKlimentov/Documentation/UserInterfaces.md

 # Create a User Interface

 ## Context
 The User Interface (UI) is the space, where human and machines interact.
+Eclipse Dirigible™ provides pattern-based, generated UI, as well as custom forms and reports based on the most popular AJAX frameworks.

 ## Prerequisites
 * Existing **project** in the Dirigible Web IDE